 As with any mantra, there are many levels to the meaning of the mantra.
 Thus, one should not become fixated upon any one translation of the mantra.

 Chanting Bodhisattva Vajrasattva mantra (100 syllable mantra) benefits:

-In Tibetan Vajrayana Buddhist practice, Vajrasattva mantra is used in the Ngondro, or preliminary practices, in order to dissolve and purify the mind’s defilements, prior to undertaking more esoteric tantric techniques.
+In Tibetan Vajrayana Buddhist practice, the Vajrasattva mantra is used in the Ngondro, or preliminary practices, in order to dissolve and purify the mind’s defilements, prior to undertaking more esoteric tantric techniques.

-Chanting of this 100 syllable mantra brings great benefit to the practitioner and has the effect of deluded habitually tendencies, clearing obstacles, conflicting negative emotions, negative habits of all kinds and unresolved karmic debts.
+Chanting of this 100 syllable mantra brings great benefit to the practitioner and has the effect of deluded habitually tendencies, clearing obstacles, conflicting negative emotions, negative habits of all kinds, and unresolved karmic debts.

 To achieve the realization of Bodhisattva Vajrasattva is to achieve the qualities of all the Buddhas.
 Moreover, the one hundred-syllable mantra is the hundred peaceful and wrathful deities in the form of sound.

 The practice of Vajrasattva’s mantra includes the “Four Powers”.
 While chanting the one hundred-syllable mantra and visualizing Vajrasattva above the crown of one’s head, the practitioner alternately contemplates these as the way to purify obscurations.
 The Four Powers are: